LivelyKernel/lively.next/README.md

 2. Run the docker command as follows (replacing the seccomp section with the location above where the file was saved): `docker run -d --restart=unless-stopped --init --security-opt seccomp=/path/to/chrome.json --name lively-next -p 127.0.0.1:9011:9011 engagelively/lively-next:alpha4.5.0`
 3. Once completely started, navigate to [http://localhost:9011 ](http://localhost:9011)

+## Documentation

+Some hints and documentation can be found in the [project wiki](https://github.com/LivelyKernel/lively.next/wiki).

 ## License

 This project is [MIT licensed](LICENSE).